 Why is Thai Food So Spicy?

-Thai food is spicy as it is actually a combination of a few kinds of cuisines as Indian, Chinese, and Portuguese.
+Thai food is spicy as it is a combination of a few kinds of cuisines as Indian, Chinese, and Portuguese.
 The Indians brought curry to Thailand.
-The Chinese taught the Thais how to cook using a wok, and the Portuguese traded in a lot of fruits and vegetables, including the red chili.
+The Chinese taught the Thais how to cook using a wok, and the Portuguese traded in a lot of fruits and vegetables, including red chili.